Fiji U-20 roars to victory over Tonga

-The Fiji Under-20 side kicked off its Oceania Rugby Championships campaign with a 39-25 win over Tonga in Auckland.
+The Fiji Under-20 side kicked off its Oceania Rugby Championships campaign with a 39-25 defeat over Tonga in Auckland.

-Ebenezer Navula gave Fiji the lead as he scored the opening try, capitalizing on Tonga’s defensive lapse near its tryline.
+Ebenezer Navula put Fiji in the lead as he scored the opening try, capitalizing on Tonga’s defensive lapse near its try line.

 Ponipate Tuberi’s successful conversion added the extra points for an early 7-0 lead.